 BYU PROVIDES NEW INSIGHTS

-Clarke published his summaries in a series between 1808 – 1826, before passing away in 1832.
-In July 1832, Joseph Smith wrote to W. W. Phelps, stating “we have finished the translation of the New Testament.”
+A quick summary of the historical timeline reveals that Clarke published his summaries in series between 1808 – 1826, before passing away in 1832.
+Clarke’s well-known work coincides well with Joseph Smith’s letter to W. W. Phelps in July 1832, when he stated “we have finished the translation of the New Testament.”

 SOURCE OF JAREDITE ROCKS